Gamers on YouTube: Evolving Video Consumption

 certain screens.
 Prelaunch, 63% of announce videos and 69% of launch videos

-were viewed on desktops, which have larger screens that showcase the cinematic
+were viewed on desktops, which have larger screens that showcase the

-tutorial videos were consumed on smartphones or tablets.
+of game tutorial videos were consumed on smartphones or tablets.

 Finally, gamers engaged differently with various types of videos.
 Certain types of video earned more social interaction, such as sharing and commenting, while others received more voting.